M4I-nanoscopy/mtf-nps-dqe/README.md

 measureMTF data/edge/simulated/ideal-edge-no-noise.tif
 ```

-To use a simulated edge simple run:
+To use a simulated edge simply run:
 ```bash
 measureMTF
 ```